rancher/docs/content/rke/latest/en/etcd-snapshots/restoring-from-backup/_index.md

 - Syncs the snapshot or downloads the snapshot from S3, if necessary.
 - Checks snapshot checksum across etcd nodes to make sure they are identical.
-- Deletes your current cluster (runs `rke remove` to clean old data).
+- Deletes your current cluster and cleans old data by running `rke remove`.
 This removes the entire Kubernetes cluster, not just the etcd cluster.
 - Rebuilds the etcd cluster from the chosen snapshot.
-- Creates a new cluster (triggers `rke up`).
+- Creates a new cluster by running `rke up`.
 - Restarts cluster system pods.

 >**Warning:** You should back up any important data in your cluster before running `rke etcd snapshot-restore` because the command deletes your current Kubernetes cluster and replaces it with a new one.